-Key E&S risks and impacts during operational phase:
+Key OHS and E&S risks and impacts during operational phase:

-- Improper collection, transport, treatment and disposal of infectious waste becomes a vector for the spread of the virus. - Improper implementation of the mitigation measures from the ICWMP - Hazardous materials used and generated during the provision of COVID-19 diagnosis, care and treatment services. - Improper collection, transport, storage of vaccines and final disposal could cause threat to the environment and community safety. - Healthcare treatment practices, including sharps management, provision and use of PPE, appropriate cleaning procedures, testing for COVID-19, and transportation of samples to testing facilities, health and safety procedures to protect workers and the community. - Emergency events: - spillage; - occupational exposure to infectious disease; - accidental releases of infectious or hazardous substances to the environment; - medical equipment failure; - Failure of solid waste and wastewater treatment facilities; - Fire: - earthquake, - and other emergent events - Improper maintenance of the installations (water supply, sewage network, electricity, heating) within the hospitals and public health centers.
+- Improper collection, transport, treatment and disposal of infectious waste becomes a vector for the spread of the virus. - Improper implementation of the mitigation measures from the ICWMP - Hazardous materials used and generated during the provision of COVID-19 diagnosis, care and treatment services. - Improper collection, transport, storage of vaccines and final disposal could cause threat to the environment and community safety. - Improper management with the generated hazardous, infectious and toxic waste that will be generate from the vaccine administration could cause OHS risks for the health care workers; - Healthcare treatment practices, including sharps management, provision and use of PPE, appropriate cleaning procedures, testing for COVID-19, and transportation of samples to testing facilities, health and safety procedures to protect workers and the community. - Emergency events: - spillage; - occupational exposure to infectious disease; - accidental releases of infectious or hazardous substances to the environment; - medical equipment failure; - Failure of solid waste and wastewater treatment facilities; - Fire: - earthquake, - and other emergent events - Improper maintenance of the installations (water supply, sewage network, electricity, heating) within the hospitals and public health centers.